HigherOrderCO/Bend/README.md

 # HVM-Lang

-HVM-Lang is an Intermediate Representation for HVM-Core that provides a higher level syntax to write programs based on the Interaction-Calculus.
+HVM-Lang serves as an Intermediate Representation for HVM-Core, offering a higher level syntax for writing programs based on the Interaction-Calculus.

 ## Installation